sashikamw/performance-ballerina/README.md

 Note - Make sure to use the correct alpn-boot jar depending on your Java version.

+##### Websocket sampler setup with Jmeter
+1. Install Jmeter Plugin Manager
+3. Install Web socket sampler using the plugin manager

+**Important** - It is also possible to use the Pre configured Jmeter pack in this repo.
+(This was created for Apache Jmeter 4.0 version)
 #### run-performance-test.sh

 The `run-performance-test.sh` script runs the performance tests for different test scenarios.
 This script must be used